Willem Drees: Prime Minister

 In terms of working conditions, safety Regulations for Electric Passenger and Goods Lifts with a Cage that can be entered were introduced on 15 June 1949.
 A Decree further amending the Safety Decree for Factories and Workplaces, 1938 dated January 1950 "adds seven new Sections, 212-212 F to the Safety Decree of 1938.
 The new sections deal with construction, repair or demolition of buildings, foundations, water works, underground conduits and roads.
 In addition to general safety provisions, there are provisions concerning the construction and use of scaffolds, floors, gangways, stairs, gangplanks, etc., and hoisting appliances."
 Other decrees were issued concerning working hours for various groups.
 The Silicosis Act of 1951 sought "to prevent and combat dust lung diseases, such as silicosis, caused by inhalation of finely divided quartz dust, e.g. from sandblasting or sandstone processing, and asbestosis, caused by inhalation of asbestos dust."
 The Law on dangerous tools of 5 March 1952 contained safety regulations with regard to dangerous tools and protection equipment.
 In the legislative amendment of 19 January 1955, after a number of failed attempts, the regulation of working and rest times in agriculture was realized in the Labor Act 1919.
-The Act of 18 June 1953 (Stb.
-421) amended the provisions of the Labor Act 1919 on the night work of women and young persons.
+An Act of 18 June 1953 amended the provisions of the Labor Act 1919 on the night work of women and young persons.
 For instance, the time of commencement of the daily working hours for blue-collar workers under the age of 16 was raised from 5 to 6 hours, and the minimum night's rest for young people from 11 to 12 hours.
 A law of 6 August 1954 established a legal ban on industrial work for 14-year-old girls.
 In 1950, works councils were established, requiring all enterprises with more than 25 employees to allow their employees to elect representatives.
-The Industrial Reorganization Act of 1950 made it mandatory for workers to belong to an industrial organizations, which were bipartite associations that represented labor and management interests.
+The Industrial Reorganization Act of 1950 made it mandatory for workers to belong to industrial organizations; bipartite associations that represented labor and management interests.
 These were primarily responsible for administering occupational security programs like disability and pensions.
 According to one study, "by making participation in the associations mandatory, Drees was able to vastly expand the scope of the workforce covered by social security programs, guaranteeing a greater degree of uniformity in the benefits workers received."

 Dismissal law was reformed in 1953, with a scheme introduced "that not only created the possibility of claiming compensation after a manifestly unreasonable dismissal, but also the so-called 'restoration of employment'."
 A Royal Decree of the 1st of August 1953 introduced a 48-hour week for nursing personnel.
 A royal decree of the 11th of August 1954 completed (as noted by one study) “the statutory regulation of working hours and periods of rest for the staff of warehouses, which up to 11 August 1954 applied only to warehouses annexed to factories or docks.”
 An Act of the 19th of January 1955 authorized the Crown to make regulations regarding hours of work and of rest.
 A royal decree of the 21st of March 1956 introduced new safety regulations for threshing machines, straw balers and straw-binding machines, while a royal decree of the 23rd of March 1956 laid down (as noted by one study) “that lifts generally need to be provided with a certificate of approval.
 This certificate is issued only if certain conditions with regard to manufacture and safety protection have been complied with.”
 In addition, a royal decree of the 20th of July 1956 prohibited sandblasting.
 A royal decree of the 20th of March 1957 contained measures aimed at safeguarding workers against ionizing radiations, while a royal decree of the 21st of June 1957 prohibited (from the 1st of October that year onwards) all work by young persons outside of normal working hours.
-A royal decree of the 30th of August 1957 prohibited certain categories of agricultural work for women and young persons, Also in 1957, the dismissal of female civil servants upon marriage was abolished.
+A royal decree of the 30th of August 1957 prohibited certain categories of agricultural work for women and young persons.
+Also in 1957, the dismissal of female civil servants upon marriage was abolished.